ibm-cloud-docs/apps/tutorials/tutorial_starter-kit.md

 # Creating an app with a starter kit
 {: #tutorial-starterkit}

 You can use a starter kit to quickly get your application started and prepare it for future development.
-Choose a starter kit and programming language, create an app, and then set up a DevOps toolchain to automatically deploy your app.
+Select a starter kit and programming language, create an app, and then set up a DevOps toolchain to automatically deploy your app.
 You can also download the code for immediate inspection.
 {: shortdesc}

 You can create an app from a selection of starter kits, including a blank one if you would like to customize build options yourself.
 Either way, a DevOps toolchain is automatically created for deploying your app.
 You can also download the code for immediate inspection.